This page describes the ways you can execute a robotic process.

 You can manually execute a robotic process within the Appian RPA Console.
 Open the robotic process's configuration and click the Execute icon.
 The Execute robotic process page appears:

-Before you click Execute , you must fill in all required fields, defined on the Robot configuration menu.
+Before clicking on the Execute button , you must fill in all required fields, defined on the Robot configuration menu.

 If the robot has any restrictions to keep it from executing (new executions disabled, maximum number of simultaneous executions, etc.), a warning message will appear.

-The top of the Execution options window contains the required input variables.
+The top of the Execution options window contains the required input, such as instructions.
 For example, in the picture above, the input of the process is a ZIP file containing the PDF files to process.

-Aside from input variables, other available options for an execution appear in the Advanced options section:
+Aside from instructions, the available options for an execution appear in the Advanced options section:

 To capture the robotic process execution in a video, select Enable video recording? in the list of execution options.
 Choose whether to capture the full recording or choose the minutes when the recording should start and end during execution.
 You can also specify a frame rate if you want a higher quality recording.